Applications for Marketplace Vendors will open in December 2021.

 Eastern Shore artist Erick Sahler is a member of New York’s distinguished Society of Illustrators.
-He designs and produces fun, vibrant, hand-pulled silkscreen prints inspired by the Chesapeake Bay region.
-His illustrations can also be found on postcards, notecards, stickers, magnets and T-shirts.
+He designs and produces vibrant, hand-pulled silkscreen prints inspired by the images and icons of the Chesapeake Bay region.
+His illustrations can also be found on postcards, notecards, stickers, magnets, and T-shirts.

 With over 40 years of experience, Jeanne Norton Hammett has honed her skills as a fine artist by focusing on hand-made, limited-edition, Chesapeake-themed silk screen prints known as serigraphs.
 Her art mirrors the beauty of rural southern Maryland, especially Saint Mary’s County, which she calls home.

-From a young age, textile artisan Kelley Gravenor loved to watch her grandmother sewing on a treadle machine.
-This inspired her to start her own small business offering unique quilted fabric handbags, totes and accessories.
+From a young age, textile artisan Kelley Gravenor loved to watch her grandmother sew on a foot-powered treadle machine.
+This early experience inspired her to start her own small business offering distinctive quilted fabric handbags, totes, and accessories.
 Her traditional designs touch on the natural beauty of life on the Eastern Shore.

-Kim Bemis is a fine art photographer whose body of work includes a large portfolio of seascapes, landscapes, and wildlife across the Delmarva Peninsula.
-His work is featured on everything from prints to stationary, clothing to pillows, beach towels to yoga mats.
+Fine art photographer Kim Bemis finds the unexpected in the familiar, capturing colorful images of seascapes, landscapes, and wildlife across the Delmarva Peninsula.
+His work is featured on everything from prints and stationery to tote bags and yoga mats.
 His photography is on display in galleries and shops throughout the region.